zeit/micro-proxy/readme.md

-## micro-proxy

-Simplest proxy server for microservices.
+## micro-proxy - simplest proxy server for microservices

 With `micro-proxy`, you can create a proxy server for your microservices based on `now.sh` [path alias rules](https://zeit.co/docs/features/path-aliases).